Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Lockpicking.md

 **Cheap Tricks**

 You have learned the basics of picking locks and gain 20 skill expertise.
 You can pick novice and apprentice locks without difficulty, and adept locks remain challenging but not impossible.
-With basic smithing techniques you can forge steel ingots into lockpicks.
+With basic smithing techniques you can forge Iron ingots into lockpicks.

 Level Required : 0